MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part2-content-scripts.md

 ---
-title: Tutorial part 2: Add JavaScript to the extension
+title: "Tutorial part 2: Add JavaScript to the extension"
 description: Dynamically inserting a NASA picture below the page body tag by using content scripts.
 author: MSEdgeTeam
 ms.author: msedgedevrel